 Continuing long-term trends, our rural areas lag urban areas in levels of earnings and income, have lower high school graduation rates, exhibit more poverty, have higher rates of infant mortality, unemployment and stress and, in some cases, the gap may be widening.
 Most population growth within the state is in urban areas.
 Within rural areas, disproportionate shares of minorities remain economically disadvantaged, although some signs of improving socioeconomic conditions are beginning to appear.
-According to most indicators, economic disadvantage is especially pronounced in rural areas with large concentrations of minority population.

 Increasingly, local affairs are influenced by state, national, and global circumstances and policies.
-Cyclical changes in the economy at the state, national and global levels creates uncertainty as to whether local efforts can respond to change.
-At the same time, long-term economic trends which encourage consolidation and integration of industries have effected rural North Carolina.
+Cyclical changes in the economy at the state, national and global levels create uncertainty as to whether local efforts can respond to change.
+At the same time, long-term economic trends which encourage consolidation and integration of industries have affected rural North Carolina.
 Maintaining an effective international competitive position for food and fiber produced in the state, especially as new policies and decisions on international trade emerge, is becoming more difficult.
-Technological advances in communication and transportation have made rural communities more susceptible to national and global changes.
+Technological advances in communication and transportation have made rural communities more susceptible to national and global changes as a result of being left out.
 And this is further exacerbated by an increasingly complex web of state, national, and international laws and regulations that affect local businesses and communities.

 Recent declines in rates of employment and population growth point to a possible slowdown in the favorable economic conditions prevailing in rural areas of North Carolina during much of the current decade.
 Employment growth in rural areas has dropped below the rate for urban areas in recent years.
 Further, this decrease in rural employment growth extends across the state, signaling the continuing shift in economic activity toward our urban areas.
-However, falling unemployment levels, growing per capita incomes, and rising weekly earnings for rural workers in North Carolina indicate the continuation of a positive economic climate.
-Nevertheless, challenges remain considerable in many rural counties, cities, and towns of the state.
+However, while some rural areas have growing per capita incomes, and rising weekly earnings in North Carolina indicate the continuation of a positive economic climate, many problems exist.
+Challenges remain considerable in many rural counties, cities, and towns of the state.
 Economic shifts are forcing many manufacturing firms to close or depart for overseas locations.
-Those persons without a post-high school education, or lacking relevant job training, are finding it more difficult to find jobs paying decent wages.
-And, larger numbers of employers are seeking workers with problem-solving and technology-related skills.
+Those persons without a posthigh school education, or lacking relevant job training, are finding it more difficult to find jobs paying decent wages.
+And, larger numbers of employers are seeking workers with problemsolving and technology-related skills.
 Much greater attention will need to be given the workforces of rural areas and to devise strategies that will position them to be full partners in a global, complex economy.
 Rural workers need improved understanding of their employment options and their training and education opportunities.